kubrickfr/avsc-wiki/Quickstart.md

 ```

 JSON isn't always the most adequate encoding though.
 It produces relatively
-large encodings since keys (`kind`, `name`, and `age` above) are repeated in
+large encodings since keys are repeated in the output (`kind`, `name`, and
-the output.
+`age` above).
 It also doesn't enforce any properties on the data, so any
 validation has to be done separately (other encodings with the same
 _schema-less_ property include [xml][], [MessagePack][message-pack]).

 Avro `type`s provide an alternate serialization mechanism, with a different set
 of properties:

-+ Schema-aware.
-+ Binary, compact, faster.
++ _Schema-aware_: each `type` is tied to a particular data structure and will
+  validate that any encoded data matches that structure.
++ _Compact_: Avro's binary encoding isn't meant to be human-readable, it is
+  instead optimized for size and speed.
+Depending on the data, `avsc` can be an
+  order of magnitude faster and smaller than JSON.

 ## What is a `Type`?